ajstarks/deck/cmd/decksh/README.md

 ![exampledeck](exampledeck.png)

 Text, color and caption arguments follow Go convetions (surrounded by double quotes).
-Colors are in rgb format, or SVG color names.
+Colors are in rgb format ("rgb(n,n,n)"), or SVG color names.

-Coordinates, dimensions and opacity are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opacity).
+Coordinates, dimensions and opacities are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opaque).

 Canvas size and image dimensions are in pixels.